Gexkill/sweng2/DD/src/index.md

  * 01/12/15: 4h

-# Fixes :
+#  8. Changelog:
    * [G4] crossed out
    * improvement of the Architecture Design part in the 1.5 Document structure
    * adding of UX and BCE in the lexic
-    * component view revision, there missed someinteractions and then pushgateway
+   * component view revision, there missed some interactions and then push gateway
+   * Sequence diagrams fixed for printed version

 [deploymentView]: ../resources/architecture/deployment.png?raw=true